 You can also take this free Retirement Lifestyle Assessment to narrow down your passions.

 The Undeniable Benefits of Lifelong Learning

 Lifelong learning does NOT have to be taken in the traditional sense and for the love of humanity, it can take place outside of the classroom.

 In fact, partaking in non-educational-institutional learning will help curb the exacerbated widening gap between the rich and poor, but I digress…

 What’s important here is to stretch your mind and expand your growth experiences.

 And to get out of your comfort zone.

 When you create new neural pathways in your brain, it’s not going to feel super comfortable like you’re revisiting a well-paved road.

 It’s going to feel adventurous, awkward, uncertain, challenging, uncomfortable yet fulfilling and meaningful.

-How are you incorporating lifelong learning into your life?
+How are you incorporating lifelong learning and its benefits into your life?